slowernews/wisdom-tldr/README.md

 > *'If a person is nice to you and to nobody else, that person is not nice.'*

-on a long term relationship, politics must match
+on a deep relationship, politics must match

+on gifting
+be an expert gift giver.
+practical luxuries make better gifts than merchandise branded with your company’s logo. give value. always give best in class a gift can have the opposite always be generous/giving
 -->

 HOWEVER, after taking the first step [mirror](#on-mirroring) their behavior.
 Run away from mediocrity and be ready to loose people.